“I hate socializing!”

 5. You’re not in the right places or with the right people

-If you’re talking with people with who you’re not compatible with you’ll hate socializing.
+If you’re talking with people with whom you’re not compatible, you’ll hate socializing.
 And to make things worse, if you’re at events you hate or meetups that drain your energy, of course, you’ll hate socializing.
 This makes a huge difference.

 If you go to a social event you’re excited about it, you’ll have a higher chance of enjoying conversations and interactions with people.